brianesel/proman/README.md

 # ProMan project: Build with Spring Boot Java and React.js

-Usual update will be on develop branch
+Usual update will be on develop branch.
 You can find front end package here: https://github.com/brianesel/proman_fe